instadeepai/InstaGeo-E2E-Geospatial-ML/instageo/model/README.md

 7. **Example (Desert Locust Breeding Ground Prediction):**
 Desert Locusts Breeding Ground Prediction using HLS dataset.
 Observation records of breeding grounds are sourced from [UN-FAO Locust Hub](https://locust-hub-hqfao.hub.arcgis.com/) and used to download HLS tiles used for creating chips and segmentation maps.

-- Data: The resulting chips and segmentation maps created using `instageo.chip_creator` can be downloaded using the following command:
+- Data: The resulting chips and segmentation maps created using `instageo.chip_creator` can be downloaded using the following command (~15GB)
 ```bash
 gsutil -m cp -r gs://instageo/data/locust_breeding .
 ```